mviswanath/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-| Mean of the total number of imputed steps taken per day is 1.076619 &times; 10<sup>4</sup>
+Mean of the total number of imputed steps taken per day is 1.076619 &times; 10<sup>4</sup>

-| Median of the total number of imputed steps taken per day is 1.0766189 &times; 10<sup>4</sup>
+Median of the total number of imputed steps taken per day is 1.0766189 &times; 10<sup>4</sup>

-|
-| The difference between the means (total steps, total imputed steps) is -1411.96
+The difference between the means (total steps, total imputed steps) is -1411.96

-| The difference between the medians (total steps, total imputed steps) is -371.1886792
+The difference between the medians (total steps, total imputed steps) is -371.1886792.
+The mean and median increase after imputation.

 ## V Weekdays and weekends activity patterns
 ### 5.1 Create a new factor variable for weekdays and weekends
-| Use ifelse function to compute a vector of weekday/weekend.
+Use ifelse function to compute a vector of weekday/weekend.
 Column bind this vector to NEWA dataset.

 ```r
 day <- weekdays(as.Date(NEWA$date))